The view of the hot water drill tent at Kamb Ice Stream camp 2. Photo: Regine Morgenstern

 Moving to KIS Camp 3

 Over the last month KIS Camp 2 hosted six drillers and 12 scientists conducting a number of oceanographic measurements, taking seafloor sediment and biological samples, ice and snow cores as well as completing remote surveys of the Kamb Ice Stream.
 The return Traverse team will now relocate the field camp from KIS Camp 2 to KIS Camp 3, as well as prove a new route to the Crary Ice Rise for work planned in 2023/24.

-Some of the team in great spirits at the KIS 2 camp.
-Photo: Ryan Wallace
+Some of the team at the KIS 2 drilling camp at Kamb Ice stream, over 1000km from Scott Base Photo: Ryan Wallace, 2022

 Dr Natalie Robinson has returned from a six-week deployment with a team of physicists and biologists, where they tested an innovative sampling technique.
 The new drill system, designed by NIWA colleague Dr Craig Stewart, is the first of its kind to be used.